(This article is the 2nd in a series following the article, “Getting Ready for School: The Pre-Kindergarten Medical Check-Up

 3. Prepare yourself in advance.

-Do you have any questions about your child’s development or behavior, readiness for school, health problems, medications, or family problems?
+Do you have any questions about your child’s development or behaviour, readiness for school, health problems, medications, or family problems?
 Write down your questions as you think of them, and take them to the visit.
 If medical issues make you nervous or language is a problem, take a family member or friend to help you.
 If you need a translator, ask the medical office in advance.

-4. On the day of the medical visit
+4. On the day of the medical visit:

 - Take everything you need.
 Be sure to take the school health forms, your child’s immunization card, and your list of questions.
 Also pack a book, toy and snack for your child in case there is a wait at the office.